 Kristin also studies how religious faith impacts students’ writing and how students negotiate faith, politics, and academic work.
 During the fall 2022 semester, Kristin will be thinking with her preservice English teachers about how faith interacts with critical theories and the teaching of the secondary English curriculum.
 In the writing classroom, Kristin will be thinking with students about how language ideologies impact rhetorical decisions, attitudes, and outcomes.

-Kristin currently has three articles under review:
+Kristin currently has several articles forthcoming, under R&R, or submitted for peer-reviewed publication:

 - VanEyk, Kristin (2022).
 “What Women Write: On Decanting Macaroni and Saying Goodbye to Ghost Trains.”
 Writing on the Edge.

 - Curzan, Anne; Queen, Robin; VanEyk, Kristin; Weissler, Rachel.
 “Language Standardization.”
 (Invited; forthcoming).

 - Curzan, Anne, and VanEyk, Kristin.
 “The Politics of Prescriptivism: One Style Manual, One Century.”
 (Accepted, forthcoming).

 - VanEyk, Kristin (Under R&R). “‘Participation is not About a Language Thing’: Access, Ideology, and Translingualism.”
 College Composition and Communication.